 Some of my other interests include birdwatching, drinking different types of tea, and of course, traveling!
 So you’ll probably read a bit about all of those things on my blog.

-You should also know that I adore birds!
-I’m
+You should know by now that I adore birds!

-Make sure you remember to follow my blog and connect with me on social media so we can stay in touch.
-Especially if you would like to know how this all unfolds!
-I think it is going to be the craziest adventure imaginable.
-You can read about my plans for the future here.
+Please remember to follow my blog and connect with me on social media so we can stay in touch.
+Especially if you would like to know how all of this unfolds!

 With stats like those, you can imagine why I might feel like a bit of a square peg in a round hole trying to fit into society.
 But what makes us unique can also be our greatest strengths.
 So much like a bird, I’m going to do what comes naturally to me, spread my wings, and fly.